d12frosted/elpa-mirror/gnu/drepl-readme.txt

     `rawio' (IO, if it occurs, should not be framed) or `busy' (no IO is allowed).

-  Note: Some changes in the tracked state happen implicitly.
-For instance, when an editor request is sent, the tracked state changes to `busy' or `rawio' depending on the operation type.
+  Note: The editor keeps track of the interpreter status and implicitly switches to `busy' every time a request is sent.
+It is the interpreter's responsibility to notify about all other status changes.

 2.2 `eval' (editor request)